IanLewis42/GravStorm/readme.txt

 ---------
 Joysticks (only 2 at the moment - could be extended) can be connected via USB.
 I've tested with a Speedlink Competition Pro USB, but I don't see why any joystick won't work.
 I don't know how well it will work with an analogue stick.

 My wireless keyboard / trackpad (Perixx Periboard-716) seems to be detected as a USB joystick, but doesn't then work as one!
-This makes it difficult to detect how many 'real' joysticks are plugged in.So if you have a USB joystick, try both USB Joy 1 and USB Joy 2 in the menu.
+This makes it difficult to detect how many 'real' joysticks are plugged in.
+So if you have a USB joystick, try both USB Joy 1 and USB Joy 2 in the menu.

 There is also support in the Raspberry Pi version for an old-fashioned microswitch joystick connected to the Pi's GPIO header.
 To enable this, use the command line:

 sudo ./gravstorm -g

 sudo is required for access to the GPIO hardware.
 If you want to know which pins do what, have a look in the source, or ask me.

 TROUBLESHOOTING
 ----------------